 |G.Skill Trident Z Neo||F4-3600C16D-32GTZN||2 x 16GB||DDR4-3600 (XMP)||16-16-16-36 (2T)||1.35 Volts||Lifetime|

 |Corsair Dominator Platinum RGB||CMT32GX4M4C3200C16W||4 x 8GB||DDR4-3200 (XMP)||16-18-18-36 (2T)||1.35 Volts||Lifetime|

 |Crucial Ballistix Max RGB||BLM2K16G40C18U4BL||2 x 16GB||DDR4-4000 (XMP)||18-19-19-39 (2T)||1.35 Volts||Lifetime|

-Our Intel test system consists of an Intel Core i7-10700K and MSI MEG Z490 Ace on the 7C71v11 firmware.
-Meabwhile, the AMD testbed is powered by an AMD Ryzen 5 3600 and ASRock B550 Taichi that runs on the 1.30 firmware.
+Our Intel test system consists of an Intel Core i7-10700K (opens in new tab) and MSI MEG Z490 Ace (opens in new tab) on the 7C71v11 firmware.
+Meanwhile, the AMD testbed is powered by an AMD Ryzen 5 3600 (opens in new tab) and ASRock B550 Taichi (opens in new tab) that runs on the 1.30 firmware.
 Regardless of the platform, an MSI GeForce RTX 2080 Ti Gaming Trio takes care of the graphical workloads in our RAM benchmarks suite.

 The Trident Z Neo DDR4-3600 CL16 memory kit outpaced the competition in the overall ranking.
 The memory kit only trailed in Cinebench R20, where it came in last place.
 In the gaming tests, however, the Trident Z Neo beat all the other rival memory kits.